pablodecm/phd_thesis/src/103_chapter_3.md

 isolation or momenta).
-There exist naive ways to embed a set such as $\boldsymbol{y}_\textrm{reco}^\textrm{set}$ as a fixed-size vector $\mathbb{R}^b$, such as taking the relevant attributes of the first $n_\textrm{sel}$ objects according to an specific ordering convention after a given *object selection* and possibly padding with a zeros or alternative number the elements that do not exist for a given event.
+There exist naive ways to embed a set such as $\boldsymbol{y}_\textrm{reco}^\textrm{set}$ as a fixed-size vector $\mathbb{R}^b$, such as taking the relevant attributes of the first $n_\textrm{sel}$ objects according to a specific ordering convention after a given *object selection* and possibly padding with zeros or alternative numerical values the elements that do not exist for a given event.
 Some of the newer machine learning techniques that will be presented in [Chapter @sec:machine_learning] can deal with variable-size input, such as sequences, sets or graphs inputs,